 Hederis is a visual book production and design tool.
 We combine the power of automated book production with a visual interface, industry best practices, and lots of customisation options.
 Our goal is to eliminate some of the pain points throughout the book production and design lifecycle.

-I got my first publishing job in 2005, a year after graduating from college with a philosophy degree and no clear direction for my life beyond just exploring interesting things.
+I got my first publishing job, a year after graduating from college with a philosophy degree and no clear direction for my life beyond just exploring interesting things.
 The job was at a very small math journal publisher, where we coordinated and published peer-reviewed papers formatted in LaTex and compiled into journal issues.
 This was my first exposure to markup-based workflows.